01 of 10

 Tip: Change to a Fine Blade

-The blade that came with your electric miter saw?
-Not appropriate for trim.
-It's a general purpose blade, a catch-all for everything from trim to 2x4s.
-It doesn't cut trim all that well.
+The blade that came with your electric miter saw may not be appropriate for trim.
+If it's a general-purpose blade, it probably won't cut trim all that well.
 Instead, invest in what is called a finish miter saw blade.Continue to 7 of 10 below.

 07 of 10